nfdi4objects/lido-rdf-converter/README.md

 ### Web application

-Is made available at <http://localhost:5000> by default.
+The web application is made available at <http://localhost:5000> by default, if installed via Docker.

+Usage if installed from sources is only recommended for development and testing.

 ## Build and test